zroussama/zroussama/README.md

 <br/><br/>
 ### 👨🏻‍💻 &nbsp;About Me

-My name is Chedli!
+My name is Oussama !
 I'm a passionate learner who's always willing to learn and work across technologies and domains💡.
 I love to explore new technologies and leverage them to solve real-life problems✨.
 Apart from that I also love to build something from what i've learnt👨🏻‍.
 I’m looking to collaborate on Open Source Projects and Participate in Hackathons

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>